Facebook tests letting you post recorded video as if it's live

-Facebook is testing a new way to post video called Premieres, which lets you release a prerecorded clip as though it were a live moment, with all the floating emoji and immediate interaction that opens up.
+Facebook is testing a new way to post video, called Premieres, that lets you release a prerecorded clip as though it were a live moment, with all the floating emoji and immediate interaction that approach opens up.

 Over the last two years, Facebook has prioritized video -- and particularly live video -- in its algorithm recipe for the top of your News Feed.
 The social network offers a nearly unrivaled audience, but Facebook Live has had its problems, too.
 As the company made the broadcasting tools more accessible, scenes of violence or objectionable content grew more common.